Coordinated Co-Management in the Duarte ICU: Reflection on the First Five Years

 Planner: Hugh Davis, MD has indicated that there are no relevant financial relationships with ineligible companies.

-IF NO RELEVANT DISCLOSURES: This presentation and/or comments will provide a balanced, non-promotional, and evidence-based approach to all diagnostic, therapeutic and/or research related content.
+This presentation and/or comments will provide a balanced, non-promotional, and evidence-based approach to all diagnostic, therapeutic and/or research related content.

 CME Committee/Reviewer no relevant financial relationships: Daneng Li, MD